mddazure/vpn-traffic-selector-snat/README.md

   pre-shared-key abc123
 !
 crypto ikev2 profile IKEv2-PROFILE-TNTAZ
- match identity remote address > 255.255.255.255
+ match identity remote address <remote router pip> 255.255.255.255 match identity remote address 10.10.0.4 255.255.255.255 !
+When the remote router is in Azure, use its
- match identity remote address 10.10.0.4 255.255.255.255
+ ! outside interface's private address here.
- !<When the remote router is in Azure, use its outside interface's private address !here.
-When the remote router has a public address directly on the outside interface, use its public address here> authentication remote pre-share authentication local pre-share keyring local IKEv2-KEYRING-TNTAZ
+ !
+When the remote router has a !public address directly on the outside ! interface, use its public address here authentication remote pre-share authentication local pre-share keyring local IKEv2-KEYRING-TNTAZ